AdamDavisDeveloper/adams-portfolio/README.md

 Live link coming soon.

 ### To Do
-- Make nav menu with animations
 - Write AboutMe paragraph
 - Add resume to AboutMe
 - Make a contact form and add recaptcha
-- Design and make a projects page

-### Notes
-make navigation an MUI bottom navigation?